A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 5. **Meterpreter** - A Metasploit payload used to simulate attacks, such as reverse shells, persistence tactics, and lateral movement.

 6. **NIST Incident Response Plan** - Structured framework for managing each phase of incident response, from preparation to recovery.

-7. **Active Directory** - Core environment for user and resource management, creating a realistic setting for attack simulations and responses.

 Each tool is integral to achieving a practical and robust cybersecurity defense and incident response setup.